 Read on to find out more about how to decorate a screened-in porch on a budget for astonishing results.

 Check for Forgotten Favorites

-Before making plans for a home shopping spree, be sure to check the places you store older furniture and other bits and pieces.
+Before making plans for a home shopping spree, be sure to check the places you store older outdoor furniture and other bits and pieces.
 If you have a habit of keeping old cabinets, blinds, throws and pictures, take a look at what you’ve got in the attic or basement.
-You might find that set of chairs you stacked up and forgot about will look great in your new screened-in porch.
+You might find that set of wicker chairs you stacked up and forgot about will look great in your new screened-in porch.

 You can also ask friends and family members if they have any pieces they don’t want anymore.
 Offer to do a swap with some of your old furniture and voila!
 You’ve got something entirely new to your home for free.

-Don’t think of DIY as something to fear, and don’t automatically assume you can’t do it because you’re not experienced in it.
+Don’t think of a DIY project as something to fear, and don’t automatically assume you can’t do it because you’re not experienced in it.
 Provided you take your time and follow instructions carefully, anyone can do it.
-What’s more, with YouTube, blogs and websites offering step-by-step guides on how to do practically anything in the home, it’s easier than ever to find ways of making furniture and decorative items yourself at home.
+What’s more, with YouTube, blogs and websites offering step-by-step guides on how to do practically anything in the house, it’s easier than ever to find ways of making furniture and decorative items yourself at home.

 Repurpose Old Items